 In the present study, the alleviation of the double ITCZ problem is accompanied by an amplification of the cold tongue bias, as found by many early efforts focusing on the role of low clouds.
-The inverse responses of the double ITCZ and cold tongue biases to southeast Pacific low clouds suggest that other parameterized processes, e.g., deep convection, may play an important role in the accurate simulation of the ITCZ-cold tongue complex.
+The inverse responses of the double ITCZ and cold tough biases to southeast Pacific low clouds suggest that other parameterized processes, e.g., deep convection, may play an important role in the accurate simulation of the ITCZ-cold tongue complex.
 Song and Zhang (2018) demonstrated that the double ITCZ bias is largely eliminated and the cold bias in equatorial cold tongue is also significantly reduced through modifying the deep convection scheme in the Community Earth System Model version 1.2.1 (CESM1.2.1).
-In the high-resolution BCC-CSM2-HR, the cold tongue simulation seems to be unaffected by alleviating the double ITCZ bias, which may benefit from the improved deep convection parameterization.
 The effect of improving the representation of deep convection on the double ITCZ bias in BCC-CSM2-MR is beyond the scope of this paper and will be explored in future work.